-Beech Mountain, North Carolina: Land of OzA long-abandoned Oz mountaintop theme park, opened by local residents to the public just one weekend a year.
+Beech Mountain, North Carolina: Land of OzA once abandoned Oz mountaintop theme park, refurbished by locals to open to the public one weekend a year.

 Visitor Tips and News About Land of Oz